thomastodon/arc/messaging_client/README.md

 ## spinning things up locally

 Mount the [W5100 Ethernet Shield](https://www.sunfounder.com/ethernet-shield-w5100-for-arduino.html) onto the [Arduino UNO](https://www.arduino.cc/en/Main/ArduinoBoardUno)

-Connect the [W5100 Ethernet Shield](https://www.sunfounder.com/ethernet-shield-w5100-for-arduino.html) to your router with a patch cable
+Connect the [W5100 Ethernet Shield](https://www.sunfounder.com/ethernet-shield-w5100-for-arduino.html) to your [router](http://www.apple.com/airport-time-capsule/) with a patch cable

 Your router should be configured to assign IP addresses dynamically with DHCP

 Get the IP address of your local device, which is hosting the message queue.
-Update the `messageQueueIP` in the sketch.
+Update the `messageQueueIP` in the sketch with what outputs from the below.
 ```bash
 $ ipconfig getifaddr en1
 ```